 - The pipe’s connected to the floor, clipped into the previously laid pipe fittings

 - The pipes pressure tested, the pipe, manifold and joints are thoroughly inspected for leaks

-- Once we’re satisfied the systems, 100% correct the screed can be laid and left to cure
+- Once we’re satisfied with the systems, 100% correct, the screed can be laid and left to cure

 Once Underfloor Heating’s Installed, You’ll Enjoy Many Benefits